okacat/raytracer-go/README.md

 # RAYTRACER
 A toy raytracer written in Go, based on https://raytracing.github.io/books/RayTracingInOneWeekend.html

 A raytracer was on my programming bucket list for a *long* time, finally got around to making one.
-I picked Go because I wanted to learn it for a while and also because it has a build-in concurrency model, perfect for big computations.
+I picked Go because I wanted to learn it for a while and also because it has a built-in concurrency model, perfect for big computations.
 I'm pretty happy with the results, even though it is painfully slow for anything with more than a couple of triangles.

 ## Showcase
 ![Cornell box](showcase/cornell_box.png)